-6. Commercial Goodwill and the Applicability of Buy-Sell Agreements in a Divorce A split in the Courts of Appeal has left conflicting opinions on the effect of Buy-Sell Agreements on commercial goodwill during a divorce.
+Commercial Goodwill and the Applicability of Buy-Sell Agreements in Texas Divorces

+A split in the Courts of Appeal has left conflicting opinions on the effect of buy-sell agreements on commercial goodwill during a divorce.
 Compare Finn v.
 Finn, 658 S.W.2d 735 (Tex.
-App. - Dallas, 1983, writ ref'd n.r.e.)
-(Court held that a law firms commercial goodwill was not divisible upon divorce because the partnership agreement does not provide any compensation for accrued goodwill to a partner who ceases to practice law with the firm, nor does it provide any mechanism to realize the value of the firm's goodwill) with Keith v.
+App.-Dallas, 1983, writ ref'd n.r.e.) (court held that a law firms commercial goodwill was not divisible upon divorce because the partnership agreement does not provide any compensation for accrued goodwill to a partner who ceases to practice law with the firm, nor does it provide any mechanism to realize the value of the firm's goodwill) with Keith v.
 Keith, 763 S.W.2d 950 (Tex.
-App. - Fort Worth 1989, no writ) (Court held that the formula set forth in the partnership agreement with respect to death or withdrawal of the partner is not necessarily determinative of a spouses interest in the ongoing partnership as of the time of trial in a divorce.)
+App.-Fort Worth 1989, no writ) (court held that the formula set forth in the partnership agreement with respect to death or withdrawal of the partner is not necessarily determinative of a spouses interest in the ongoing partnership as of the time of trial in a divorce).

-The issue framed before the Court in R.V.K. v.
+The issue before the court in R.V.K. v.
 L.L.K., 103 S.W.3d 612 (Tex.
-App. - San Antonio 2003, no pet.) concerned the valuation of a medical practice and whether the court should follow Finn or Keith in determining whether a buy/sell agreement controls the valuation of stock.
-Id at 617.
-The Court in a plurality opinion ducked the question of whether to follow Keith or Finn because the parties differences in valuation did not concern commercial goodwill.
-The plurality opinion reversed and remanded in finding that the trial court failed to consider the buy/sell agreement a significant restriction on the marketability of the stock.
-Id at 619.
-In doing so, the Court expressly noted that the divorce had not triggered the buy/sell agreement.
+App.-San Antonio 2003, no pet.) concerned the valuation of a medical practice and whether Finn or Keith should be used to determine whether a buy-sell agreement controls the valuation of stock.
+Id. at 617.
+The court, in a plurality opinion, did not address the question of whether it would follow Keith or Finn because the parties' differences in valuation did not concern commercial goodwill.
+The plurality reversed and remanded the case, concluding that the trial court failed to consider the buy-sell agreement to be a significant restriction on the marketability of the stock.
+Id. at 619.
+The court expressly noted that the divorce had not triggered the buy-sell agreement.
 Id. at 618.
-The Court simply felt that the only expert to testify in the case had overvalued the medical practice.

-Justice Opez wrote both a concurring and a dissenting opinion.
-Justice Opez agreed with the dissent that the Court should address Finn or Keith, and further agreed the Court should follow Keith.
+Justice Opez wrote a concurring and dissenting opinion.
+Justice Opez agreed with the dissent that the court needed to address the different methods of valuation in Finn and Keith and should follow Keith, but agreed with the plurality that the case should be remanded.
+Id. at 619-21.
+The dissenting opinion authored by Justice Marion and joined by Justice Stone would have affirmed the trial court ruling.
+The dissenters believed that the court should follow Keith and "hold that the value of R.V.K.'s interest should be based on the present value of the entities as ongoing businesses, which would include such factors as limitations associated with the buy/sell agreement and consideration of commercial goodwill."
 Id.
-At 619.
-Justice Opez concurred that the case should be remanded; but because the court had valued the medical practice too low.
-"I do not believe it was appropriate for the trial judge to select a thirty percent minority discount absent expert testimony that a minority discount should apply and what that minority discount should be for the particular entity.
-Id. at 621.

-The dissenting opinion authored by Justice Marion, joined by Justice Stone would have affirmed the trial court ruling.
-The dissent further stated that the Court should follow Keith and "Hold that the value of R.V.K.'s interest should be based on the present value of the entities as ongoing businesses, which would include such factors as limitations associated with the buy/sell agreement and consideration of commercial goodwill."
-Id.
-The dissent narrowly framed the issue stating "The only issue on appeal is whether the formula in the buy/sell agreement controlled valuation of the parties interest in the medical practice group.
-Id. at 622.
-The dissent in affirming the trial court stated the trial court had properly applied a thirty percent minority discount to the value of the medical group.